anand-lab-172/Employee_data/README.md

 # Employee_data
- This project is based on the prediction of GDP of every country in the world Model prediction is created in supervised regression.
+ This project is based on the employee of the company Model prediction is created in supervised classification.
 There are several operations are held in this project which includes:

 * Analysing the dataset
 * Treating the null values by replacing them by using KNNImputer